Josh And Anna Duggar Ate At Chip And Joanna Gaines’ Restaurant: See The Photos

 Friday we traveled 436 miles to reach Waco and had a wonderful visit at the Silos!
 Our kids had fun playing corn toss with dad, while mom went shopping!
 A group of us had an amazing lunch at Magnolia Table.
 After lunch was finished, Mason was ready for a nap and mom was ready for coffee (a mom’s nap in cup!).
 Thanks Chip & Joanna for your investment in Waco… our family made many special memories! #Waco

 As you can see in Anna Duggar’s slideshow above, she and Josh posed for a photo in front of the famous Silos.
 Also pictured in her first photo are four of the couple’s five children.
-From left to right they are Meredith, 2, Mason, 6 months, Michael, 6, and Mackynzie, 8.
+From left to right they are Meredith, two, Mason, six months, Michael, six, and Mackynzie, eight.
 The boy in the dark gray shirt is Tyler, the son of a relative who was adopted by Jim Bob and Michelle Duggar.
-Josh and Anna’s 4-year-old son Marcus is not pictured.
+Josh and Anna’s four-year-old son Marcus is not pictured.

 In Anna’s second slideshow photo, the kids are playing “corn toss.”
 Marcus appears to be holding a beanbag in front of his face.
 Other children depicted include a few of Jim Bob and Michelle Duggar’s younger kids.